 If you’re just starting out and you don’t have a website yet, setting up your LinkedIn Profile gives you a way to market yourself even before your website is ready.
 A well-written, fully fleshed-out profile gives you a place to send prospects to learn more about you.

-So whether you’re sending out emails, posting to social media, attending network events, or using good, old-fashioned direct mail to reach out to your prospects, you can get started right away, using your LinkedIn Profile in lieu of your website address.
+So whether you’re sending out emails, posting to social media, attending networking events, or using good, old-fashioned direct mail to reach out to your prospects, you can get started right away, using your LinkedIn Profile in lieu of your website address.

 Now, you still need a website.
 But if you’re just starting out or looking to move to the next level, setting up your LinkedIn Profile is a great first step.